World Chess Championship 1972: Game 6: Fischer–Spassky, 1–0 (QGD Tartakower)

-Fischer played 1.c4 (instead of 1.e4) for only the third time in a serious game.
-With 3.d4 the game transposed to the Queen's Gambit Declined, surprising many who had never seen Fischer play the White side of that opening.
-In fact, he had previously openly condemned it.
+Fischer played 1.c4 (instead of 1.e4) for the third time in a serious game.
+With 3.d4 the game transposed into the Queen's Gambit Declined, surprising many who had never seen Fischer play the White side of that opening.

 Spassky played Tartakower's Defense (7...b6), his favorite choice in many tournaments and a line with which he had never lost.
 After 14.Bb5 (introduced in Furman–Geller, Moscow 1970), Spassky responded with 14...a6.
 Geller had previously shown Spassky 14...Qb7, the move with which Geller later beat Jan Timman at Hilversum 1973, but Spassky apparently forgot about it.
 Fischer's 20.e4! – "the key move of the game" – struck at Black's center and left Spassky with no good alternatives.
 After Spassky's 20...d4, "the pawns have no hope of further advance and the white bishop is unimpeded."
 After 21.f4, Fischer had the upper hand (Hort).
-After 26.f5, White had a crushing attack.
+After 26.f5, White started "steadily gaining momentum".

 After this game, Spassky joined the audience in applauding Fischer's win.
 This astounded Fischer, who called his opponent "a true sportsman".

 "Lombardy was ecstatic: 'Bobby has played a steady, fluent game, and just watched Spassky make horrendous moves.
 Spassky has not met a player of Bobby's genius and caliber before, who fights for every piece on the board; he doesn't give in and agree to draws like the Russian grandmasters.
 This is a shock to Spassky.'"

 According to C.H.O'D. Alexander: "This game was notable for two things.
 First, Fischer played the Queen's Gambit for the first time in his life in a serious game; second, he played it to perfection, the game indeed casting doubt on Black's whole opening system."

 The win gave Fischer the lead (3½–2½) for the first time in the match.